Medvedev91/Option1/README.md

 ## Windows

-Feature to manage apps with multiple open windows.
+Manage apps with multiple open windows.
 Like multiple open Word documents or Xcode projects.

 Let's say we have two windows for one app, like two Xcode projects.
 We cannot open the window we need with built-in `⌘-Tab` because macOS opens apps, not windows.
 Let's solve this with Option1.